microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ### Containers
-Whenever a new image got published to the container registry, your pipeline run will be triggered.
+Whenever a new image got published to the container registry, your pipeline run will be triggered automatically.
 See [container resource](pipeline-resources.md#resources-containers) for more details.

 #### Scenarios
-`container` resource is defined in a pipeline when you need an image from a registry to be deployed as part of your pipeline.
 - I would like to trigger my pipeline whenever a new version of my application image got published so that I can deploy the image as part of my pipeline.
 - I would like to trigger my pipeline whenever a new image got published to ‘East-US’ location (ACR specific filter).
+`container` resource is used in a pipeline when you need an image from a registry to be deployed as part of your pipeline.
+The scenarios above would require triggers to be enabled by default.

+However, triggers are not enabled on `container` resource today.
+So, we will keep the current behavior.
+In the next version of YAML we will enable the triggers by default.

 #### Schema
 ```yaml